JamesIves/hlds-docker/README.md

 export GAME=cstrike
 ```

 2. Create a `docker-compose.yml` file.
 Adjust the `image` property so the tag name corresponds with the game you want to use.
 Additionally you can adjust the server startup arguments by modifying the `command` property.

+> [!NOTE]
-In the majority of cases you'll need to specify `+map` for the server to start and be joinable.
+> In the majority of cases you'll need to specify `+map` for the server to be joinable.

 ```yml
 version: "3.7"